MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-redemption-error.md

 ms.custom:
 ---

-# Troubleshoot promotion code redemption error
+# Troubleshoot - Promotion code redemption errors

-This topic provides troubleshooting guidance for when a global administrator encounters an error while attempting to redeem a Microsoft Dynamics 365 Fraud Protection promotion code.

 ## Cause: Trial account blocked by company policy

-When attempting to redeem a Fraud Protection promotion (promo) code, a global administrator may encounter the following error:
+When attempting to redeem a Fraud Protection promotion code, a global administrator may encounter the following error:

 `Trial signup blocked by company policy`

-This error is likely caused by your company disabling ad hoc subscriptions, which blocks trial accounts from redeeming promo codes.
-To successfully redeem the promo code, you must temporarily enable the [AllowAdHocSubscriptions](/powershell/module/msonline/set-msolcompanysettings PowerShell setting.
-You can then redeem the promo code and disable the PowerShell setting again afterwards.
+This error is caused by your company disabling ad hoc subscriptions, which blocks accounts from redeeming trial promotion codes.
+To successfully redeem the promotion code, you must temporarily enable the <a href="/powershell/module/msonline/set-msolcompanysettings" target="_blank">**AllowAdHocSubscriptions**</a> setting.
+You can then redeem the promotion code and disable the setting again afterwards.

+This setting is not specific to Fraud Protection.
+It can also block your ability to redeem trial promotion codes for other Microsoft products.

 > [!NOTE]
 > You or another administrator may have disabled the **AllowAdHocSubscriptions** PowerShell setting to prevent certain types of signups at your company.
-It is recommended that you check with your company colleagues before temporarily enabling ad hoc subscriptions by following the steps below.
+It is recommended that you check with your company colleagues before temporarily enabling ad hoc subscriptions.

 ## Solution: Temporarily enable ad hoc subscriptions

-To temporarily enable ad hoc subscriptions, follow these steps.

 > [!NOTE]
 > You'll need to be an Azure global administrator in your tenant to run this code.